×

 A medieval city with stone fortifications on the riverbank, featuring walls and towers on the left, and homesteads on the right.
 Mountains and a blue sky with white clouds are in the background.

-The Inscrutable Ways of Fate
+The Inscrutable Ways of Fate: A New Dawn for Divine Tragicomedy

 An iron gate entwined with ancient tree roots